w3c/wot-usecases/USE-CASES/oauth.md

 * Resource: a web resource
 * Resource Server: the server where the resource is stored
 * Resource Owner: the owner of a particular web resource.
 If it is a human is usually referred to as an end-user.
+  More specifically from the RFC:
+  >  An entity capable of granting access to a protected resource.

 These actors can be mapped to WoT entities:
 * Client is a WoT Consumer